kyphan38/web/assets/docs/technical/soft skills/6-ccm.md

   - Process improvements
 - Prioritization, including internal and external client needs, often occurs before team presentations
   - Ignoring internal client priorities can slow down or even block your ability to meet external client demands
-  - Example: technical debt.
+  - Example: Technical debt.
 Any system built by humans requires maintenance.
 If your codebase isn't maintained, it degrades over time.
 This degradation makes it harder to meet external client expectations because internal needs (like system upkeep) were neglected

 Enhancing communication